 We have expanded our popular online course catalogue – which typically includes Distance Education (DE) courses like PHIL 220 and PHIL 333 — to include courses which feature real-time (a.k.a “synchronous”) components.
 Many of our instructors are planning to use a combination of synchronous and asynchronous learning methods in their 2021S courses; however, Philosophy will be offering entirely-synchronous and entirely-asynchronous courses during this session as well.
 Please see course syllabi for information about specific courses.

 Your location and your personal learning style will determine which type of online course is the best fit for you.
 Students who register for courses featuring synchronous components will be expected to meet with their instructor(s) and classmates during scheduled course times.
 In practice, this may mean attending a live lecture or participating in an active class discussion via Canvas Collaborate (or equivalent video conferencing software).
 If our synchronous course times do not fit into your schedule (or if you prefer learning at your own pace), you may want to consider exploring our asynchronous course options.
 These courses are specifically designed to allow students to engage with course materials – whether that comes in the form of watching a recorded lecture or reading and responding to posts on class discussion boards – independently.

 Keep in mind that synchronous courses require engagement in a more structured manner, which might help students who benefit from external motivation.
 On the other hand an asynchronous course offers more freedom but requires more self-discipline.
 Another consideration is what kind of experience one wants.
 For example, if in-class discussion is particularly important to you, then synchronous courses might appeal more because of the live lectures and/or discussion groups.

-Both Faculty- and department-level advising services are available on a remote basis should you have any specific questions about what this shift means for you and your learning.
+Both Faculty- and department-level advising services are available on a remote basis should you have any questions about the 2021S session or the online learning experience generally.